Mink farmers are skipping to the front of the vaccine line — for an important reason

 Other farms weren’t as fortunate.

-On a Monday last September, a woman who with her husband owns a farm near Medford, a small northern Wisconsin town about two hours west of Green Bay, worked through a bout of mild fatigue and body aches, wheeling a cart through the sheds and feeding thousands of caged mink, her daily routine.
+On a Monday last September, a woman who with her husband owns a farm near Medford, a small northern Wisconsin town about two hours west of Green Bay, worked through a bout of mild fatigue and body aches, wheeling a cart through the sheds and feeding thousands of caged minks, her daily routine.

 (The state will not name the farmers or the farm due to ongoing investigations.)